 Soy is one food that is often overlooked in the health food rant, yet it is an ingredient that makes its merry way into a vast amount of our daily dishes (whether you know it or not.)

 It is the key ingredients for miso, tempeh, tofu as well as soy sauce and is also used as a protein to bulk out pre-made products, from bread to cereal bars.
 There is a lot of information out there about soy and whether or not it is healthy and in what form it isn’t.
+If you are looking to get healthier contact the best health doctor functional medicine seattle!

 This post is to clarify a little bit about it and help you find out about the different options available, so you can make the best choices.